methylene/sym/README.md

 # Changing column order

-Assuming we have a bunch of CSV and a header
+In this use case we have some arrays and a header that gives meaningful names to their contents

 ````java
 String[] header = new String[]{"country", "area", "pop", "gdp"};